thangacodes/FastAPI/README.md

 uvicorn macapp:app --reload

+If you are running a FastAPI application with Uvicorn on an EC2 instance using a public IP address, you should run the command as follows:

+uvicorn main:app --host 0.0.0.0 --port 8000 --reload

 Here, macapp is the filename (without .py), and app is the FastAPI instance inside that file.

 The --reload flag enables auto-reload on code changes, which is useful during development.